hashicorp/nomad/website/source/intro/vs/kubernetes.html.md

 with the Unix philosophy of having a small scope while composing with tools like [Consul](https://www.consul.io) for service discovery and [Vault](https://www.vaultproject.io) for secret management.

-While Kubernetes is specifically focused on Docker, Nomad is more general purpose.
+While Kubernetes is specifically focused on containerized environments, Nomad is more general purpose.
 Nomad supports virtualized, containerized and standalone applications, including Docker.
 Nomad is designed with extensible drivers and support will be extended to all common drivers.